rhysd/Mstdn/README.md

 Some shortcuts are available by default (please see below 'Customization' section).

 Supported platforms are macOS (confirmed with 10.12), Linux (hopefully) and Windows (confirmed with Windows 8.1).

+There are two window modes 'menubar mode' and 'normal window mode' in this app.
+You can switch them with `"normal_window"` option (please see below 'Customization' section for how to configure it).

+- **menubar mode**: Window is attached to menubar.
+You can toggle the window by clicking menubar icon or typing hot key.
+Advantage of this mode is that app does not fill any workspace.
+You can see your timeline on demand anytime.
+- **normal window mode**: App starts with a normal window like a separated browser window.
+You can put/resize window as you like in your workspace.

+In both modes, app remembers the size and location of its window.
+So you need to specify window size (or location in normal window mode) only once.

 ## Customization